How to Translate Audio to Text Free: 2025 Best Tools Guide

 Best Free Tools to Translate Audio to Text Online (2025)

-If you're looking to translate audio to text online, the good news is—you’re not short on options.
-The better news?
-We’ve done the digging for you.
-From quick voice translation to advanced AI tools, here are five standout platforms that can save your time, budget, and bandwidth.
+If you’re looking to translate audio to text online, you have plenty of options—and we’ve tested the top ones.
+From quick voice translation to advanced AI, here are standout tools to save time, budget, and bandwidth.

 Google Translate – Best for Quick, On-the-Go Voice Translation

-• Pros: Free, mobile-friendly, supports dozens of languages in real time
+- Pros: Free, mobile-friendly, supports 100+ languages in real time, no login required

-• Cons: No file upload, short input only, no timestamps or saved transcripts
+- Cons: No file uploads (can’t process pre-recorded audio), short input limits (max 1 minute), no timestamps or saved transcripts

-• Best for: Travelers, casual users, or quick phrase translation without needing full transcripts
+- Best for: Travelers, casual users, or quick phrase translation (e.g., ordering food in a foreign country)

 NoteGPT – Best Full-Chain Audio Translator with Smart Output

-NoteGPT stands out as a powerful end-to-end audio translator designed for users who need more than just plain transcripts.
-You can upload a full-length audio or video file (MP3, MP4, WAV, and more), and it will translate audio to text with timestamps, provide a side-by-side bilingual transcript, and even generate new audio from the translated text.
+NoteGPT stands out as a powerful end-to-end ai audio translator for users who need more than plain transcripts.
+You can upload full-length audio/video files (MP3, MP4, WAV, etc.), and it will translate audio to text with timestamps, generate side-by-side bilingual transcripts, and even create new audio from the translated text.
 It’s a complete pipeline—from spoken content to multilingual voice output.

-• Pros: Handles full audio files, generates timestamped transcripts, offers accurate side-by-side translation, supports voice synthesis in translated languages
+- Pros: Handles full audio files (up to 40MB), timestamped transcripts, accurate side-by-side translation, voice synthesis in target languages, supports 100+ languages

-• Best for: Multilingual creators, educators, and professionals who need to translate audio to text, compare versions, and convert it back into usable audio
+- Best for: Multilingual creators, educators, and professionals who need to translate audio to text, compare versions, and repurpose content into audio (e.g., turning an English podcast into a Spanish audio clip)

-If you’re looking to translate audio to text online, and also repurpose the content into another language—both as text and voice—NoteGPT is one of the few tools that can do it all in one streamlined workflow.
+If you want to translate audio to text online and repurpose content as text/voice, NoteGPT is one of the few tools that does it all in one workflow.

 Otter.ai – Best for Live Meeting Transcription with Workaround for Translation

-Otter.ai is a highly popular audio to text converter built for real-time meeting transcription.
-It captures discussions, adds speaker labels, and integrates directly with Zoom or Google Meet.
-While it doesn’t offer built-in translation, many users export Otter transcripts and use a separate tool (like Google Translate or NoteGPT) to translate the text into another language.
+Otter.ai is a top audio to text converter built for real-time meeting transcription.
+It captures discussions, adds speaker labels, and integrates directly with Zoom/Google Meet.
+While it doesn’t offer built-in translation, users can export Otter transcripts and use a separate free audio translator (like Google Translate or NoteGPT) to translate audio to text in another language.

-• Pros: Accurate real-time transcription, team collaboration, cloud syncing
+- Pros: Accurate real-time transcription, team collaboration features, cloud syncing, searchable notes

-• Best for: Business teams, educators, or remote workers who need transcripts first and translation second
+- Best for: Business teams, educators, or remote workers who need transcripts first (e.g., a German team meeting) then want to translate audio file to text later

-Otter’s strength lies in its ability to turn conversations into searchable notes—an excellent first step before using a dedicated audio translator for multilingual needs.
+Otter’s strength is turning conversations into searchable notes—an excellent first step before using a dedicated ai audio translator for multilingual needs.

 Whisper by OpenAI – Best for Offline, Open-Source Audio Translation

-Whisper is a robust open-source tool from OpenAI that can translate audio to text free with impressive accuracy.
-It supports many languages, making it one of the most flexible options available.
-However, it requires local setup and some technical knowledge, so it’s better suited to developers or power users.
+Whisper is a robust open-source ai audio translator from OpenAI that lets you translate audio to text free with impressive accuracy.
+It supports 99 languages and dialects, making it one of the most flexible options.
+However, it requires local setup (via command-line interface) and basic technical knowledge—ideal for developers or power users.

-• Best for: Developers, language tech builders, and users comfortable with open-source tools who want control over the audio to text translation process
+- Best for: Developers, language tech builders, or users who want control over audio to text translation (e.g., building a custom app to translate audio to text)

-If you prefer to work offline or need a customizable tool to translate audio to text, Whisper is one of the most powerful non-commercial solutions available today.
+For offline work or customizable translate audio to text solutions, Whisper is the most powerful non-commercial tool available.

 Other Honorable Mentions – Lightweight Tools for Specific Use Cases

-There are also lightweight tools that allow you to translate audio to text online quickly, though with fewer advanced features.
-These are great for simple tasks like subtitles or quick transcript generation.
+These lightweight tools let you translate audio to text online quickly, with fewer advanced features—great for simple tasks like subtitles or one-off transcripts.

 Step-by-Step: How to Translate Audio to Text for Free

-Learning how to translate audio to text for free can dramatically improve how you work with recordings, especially in multilingual environments.
-Whether you're a student, a content creator, or a global team member, the right tools make it easy to turn spoken words into accurate, translatable text.
-Here's a practical guide to walk you through the full process.
+Learning how to translate audio to text for free can transform how you work with recordings—especially in multilingual environments.
+Below is a practical, tool-agnostic guide to turn spoken words into accurate, translatable text.

 Step 1: Upload or Record Your Audio